farbod2015/javascript/Rapid ES6 Training.md

     console.log(it.next().value);           // undefined
     ```

-* we can use iterator delegation (`yield*`) to take something that is iterable and temporarily replaces the iterator for process.
-Once that iterator is fully consumed the previous iterator will take over again:
+* The `yield*` expression is used to delegate to another generator or iterable object.
+It iterates over the operand and yields each value returned by it.
+The value of `yield*` expression itself is the value returned by that iterator when it's closed (i.e., when `done` is `true`):

     ```javascript
     function *process() {